eric-heiden/pose-estimation/README.md

 |         `pipeline_hyp_ver`          | Whether to use the hypothesis verification module while processing the pipeline | ([bool] 1)	|
 |         `pipeline_max_descs`        | Maximum allowable number of descriptors per cloud to be calculated | ([int] 300000)	|

 The [Point Cloud Library (PCL)](http://pointclouds.org/) provides most point-cloud related algorithms.
+All of the involved parameters are resolution-independent by multiplying applicable parameters with the computed point cloud resolution.
+The resolution is defined as the mean distance of two closest points in the cloud.

-[NLopt](http://ab-initio.mit.edu/wiki/index.php/NLopt) is used for the non-linear optimization of these parameters.
+[NLopt](http://ab-initio.mit.edu/wiki/index.php/NLopt) is used for the non-linear parameter optimization.